tomsons22/FOND-SAT/README.md

 ## Dual FOND planning
 The paper talks about what we call *Dual FOND planning*.
 Dual FOND problems are those in which some actions are *fair* and some are *unfair*.
 To set some action (or actions) as unfair, add \_unfair\_ as the last part of the action name in the *pddl* file.
 The planner will then set this action as unfair.

+## Note
+The solver uses the parser from PRP (https://bitbucket.org/haz/planner-for-relevant-policies/wiki/Home)